YTPDEMIN6475/bruteworld/README.md

 ### License
 The license is in the file `LICENSE.md`, that's all.
 ### Why this program was made
-This program was made to get the password of a friend, his brother found his password and changed it, and because he didn't enter a recovery email, i made **_this_**
+This program was made to get the password of a friend, his brother found his password and changed it, and because he didn't enter a recovery email, I made **_this_**